Angienoelhaverly/Kickstarter-Analysis/README.md

 ## Overview of Project
 ### Purpose
 Excel is a widely used data analytical tool because of its flexibility and ease of use as well as highly versatile.
 Benefits of excel include the ability to use advanced formulas, create interactive charts with graphs and pivot charts and organize data by using filters and conditional formatting.
 Formulas and filters allow us to visualize data in order to reveal trends.
+With Excel we can:
+* Import data into a table for analysis.
+* Apply filters, conditional formatting, and formulas.
+* Generate and interpret pivot tables.
+* Calculate summary statistics such as measures of central tendency, standard deviation, and variance.
+* Characterize data to identify outliers in datasets.
+* Perform an Excel analysis with visualizations.
+* Interpret common Excel visualizations

 The purpose of this analysis is to examine trends within the kickstarter campaign industry, specifically for theaters and plays.
 There are a few ways in which we will examine these trends in this analysis.